mesosphere/dcos-docs-site/pages/1.12/storage/persistent-volume/index.md

 After you have created your application, click the **Volumes** tab of the application detail view to get detailed information about your app instances and associated volumes.

 The `Status` column tells you if your app instance is attached to the volume or not.
 The app instance will read as "detached" if you have scaled down your application.
 Currently, the only operation type available are read/write (RW) and read only (RO).
+"RW" will let your application read from and write to the volume, and "RO" will only let your application read from the volume.

 Click a volume to view the `Volume Detail` page, where you can see information about the individual volume.